-Upon notification by the APCO of a reopening of a permit for cause for an applicable federal requirement pursuant to section V.H., below, an owner or operator shall respond to any written request for information by the APCO within the timeframe specified by the APCO.
+Upon notification by the APCO of a reopening of a permit for cause for an applicable federal requirement pursuant to Rule 1005 H., below, an owner or operator shall respond to any written request for information by the APCO within the timeframe specified by the APCO.

-V. DISTRICT ADMINISTRATIVE PROCEDURES
+Rule 1005 DISTRICT ADMINISTRATIVE PROCEDURES

-A. Completeness Review of Applications [The District shall submit its completeness criteria to the U.S. EPA along with the operating permit program.]
-[Reference: 40 CFR Part 70.5(a)(2) and 70.7(a)(4)]
+A. Completeness Review of Application [Reference: 40 CFR Part 70.5(a)(2) and 70.7(a)(4)]